 The BxNU Master of Fine Art is a unique postgraduate course delivered by Northumbria University in partnership with BALTIC Centre for Contemporary Art.

-Vice-Chancellor Scholarships available for UK applicants.
+Vice-Chancellor Scholarships available for UK/EU applicants.

 About BxNU MFA